cjolson1/Lagunitas-Quality-Assurance/README.md

 A detailed slideshow on how to perform using Selenium WebDriver can be found <a href="http://www.slideshare.net/NickBelhomme/mastering-selenium-for-automated-acceptance-tests/34-Setting_up_the_grid">here</a>.

 A rundown of acceptance testing in CasperJS can be found <a href="https://github.com/ivanoats/Full-Stack-JavaScript-Engineering/blob/master/casper/acceptance_testing_with_casperjs.md">here</a>.

-### Session Based Testing
-Session based testing is when a developer takes 90 ± 45 minutes to try to find errors and break a program.
-It is very exploratory and spontaneous, as opposed to scripted testing with software.
-As a result, new errors can be found while also verifying software requirements.
-Session based testing in conjunction with more traditional, regimented testing is recommended by experts at Microsoft.

-Pros:
-- **Can find previously unknown errors**
-- **Low Cost:** no need to create unit tests, instead the developers get instantaneous feedback on software performance.

-Cons:
-- **Limited by the domain of knowledge of the tester and cannot be done for long period of time**

-Session testing basics:
-- **Goal-based:** Set a focus for the tester.
-Without a clear testing procedure, the session tester will approach the problem in their own way.
-- **Documentation:** The session tester must clearly document what was found and how errors occurred.
-   - **Scenario #1:** I tried launching the Open File dialog using keyboard shortcut, and I found out that the hotkey to Open is “n” instead of the more traditional “o”.
-We should keep the hotkey consistent with other applications.
-Bug #123 filed.
-   - **Scenario #2:** Dragging the Open File dialog window around, and this seems to work fine as expected.
-Also drag the window outside of the screen and the window redraws itself back correctly.
-   - **Scenario #3:** Tried opening file without extension, and Notepad crashes!
-Bug #456 filed.

 ### Testing Frameworks